oracle/truffleruby/doc/user/options.md

 TruffleRuby options (set via `-Xoption=value`, or `--ruby.option=value`) are all experimental and subject to change at any time.
-Available options and documentaiton can be seen with `-Xoptions`.
+Available options and documentation can be seen with `-Xoptions`.

 ## Determining the TruffleRuby home